Inner City Pressure Titelbild

 Bei Abschluss deiner Bestellung erklärst du dich mit unseren AGB einverstanden.
 Bitte lese auch unsere Datenschutzerklärung und unsere Erklärungen zu Cookies und zu Internetwerbung.

 The year 2000.
-As Britain celebrates the new millennium, something fluorescent and futuristic is stirring in the crumbling council estates of inner city London.
-Making beats on stolen software, spitting lyrics on tower block rooftops and beaming out signals from pirate radio aerials, a group of teenagers raised on UK garage, American hip-hop and Jamaican reggae stumble upon a dazzling new genre.
+As Britain celebrates the new millennium, something is stirring in the crumbling council estates of inner-city London.
+Making beats on stolen software, spitting lyrics on tower block rooftops and beaming out signals from pirate-radio aerials, a group of teenagers raised on UK garage, American hip-hop and Jamaican reggae stumble upon a dazzling new genre.

 Against all odds, these young MCs will grow up to become some of the UK’s most famous musicians, scoring number one records and dominating British pop culture for years to come.
 Hip-hop royalty will fawn over them, billion dollar brands will queue up to beg for their endorsements and through their determined DIY ethics they’ll turn the music industry's logic on its head.

-Drawn from over a decade of in-depth interviews and research with all the key MCs, DJs and industry players, in this extraordinary book the UK’s greatest grime journalist Dan Hancox tells the remarkable story of how a group of outsiders from the margins of urban life went on to create a genre that has become a British institution.
+Drawn from over a decade of in depth interviews and research with all the key MCs, DJs and industry players, in this extraordinary book the UK’s best grime journalist Dan Hancox tells the remarkable story of how a group of outsiders went on to create a genre that has become a British institution.
 Here, for the first time, is the full story of grime.

 ©2018 Dan Hancox (P)2018 HarperCollins Publishers

-Das sagen andere Hörer zu Inner City Pressure: The Story of Grime
+Das sagen andere Hörer zu Inner City Pressure

 Nur Nutzer, die den Titel gehört haben, können Rezensionen abgeben.